anshusudo/Agrosense/README.md

 - Restrict `FRONTEND_URL` to trusted frontend origins in production.
 - Disable `RUN_STARTUP_EMAIL_TEST` unless email integration is being tested deliberately.
 - Review upload and email configuration before deploying publicly.

-## License

-This project does not currently declare a separate open-source license.